robertoaloi/robertoaloi.github.io/_posts/2014-02-08-welcome-to-the-world-of-erlang-ssh.markdown

 ---
 layout      : post
-title      : "Welcome to the World of Erlang SSH" categories : erlang
+title       : "Welcome to the World of Erlang SSH" description : headline    : modified    : 2014-02-08
+category    : erlang
+tags        : []
+image       :
+comments    : true
 ---

 I've been playing around with the Erlang SSH application lately and I've